Ben Mills

-Benjamin Collett Mills is a British singer who finished in third place on the third series of The X Factor in 2006.
+Benjamin Collett Mills is a British singer who was the last contestant eliminated on the third series of The X Factor in 2006.

 After the show, Mills signed a five-album record deal with SonyBMG.
 His debut album, Picture of You, was released on 12 March 2007.
 His debut single was advertised as "Beside You" and set to be released on 5 March 2007, but it was pulled by the record company at the last minute.
 The reason given was to concentrate on album sales.
+The album achieved the BPI Gold status award.

 Early life and career

 Mills was a co-director of a marquee hire company in his home town of Whitstable before appearing on The X Factor.

 He gained a diploma in music from the Academy of Contemporary Music in Guildford, Surrey and has been singing since he was a child.
 He also plays piano and guitar.
 He was also a keyboard player in the tribute band to The Doors called The L.A.
 Doors and toured the pub and club circuit with his own band called Benzego.

 Mills' audition song for The X Factor was "Bring It On Home To Me" by Sam Cooke, which impressed the panel of judges; Simon Cowell thought he sounded like a young Joe Cocker, whom, incidentally, Ben names as one of his musical influences along with Tom Waits, Rod Stewart and David Bowie.
 During his time on The X Factor he was mentored by Sharon Osbourne.

 He performed at Pontins Holiday Camp in Blackpool, England in Oct 2008.
 He performed at Pontins Holiday Camp in Prestatyn, Wales in May 2009.

 His second album, Freedom, was released on 8 March 2010, and launched on 13 March 2010 at the Gulbenkian Theatre in Canterbury.